gporrata/bklyn-zsh/README.md

 * git
 * nerd font

-The screenshot above uses iTerm2, a nerd font, and solarized colors and a backdrop image.
+The screenshot above uses iTerm2, a nerd font, and solarized colors.
 Bklyn-zsh will run on a server which provides the left and right prompts.
 Just a few features including:

 * nice os icons for osx, linux (ubuntu or redhat)